Adroiti/docs-for-code-review-tools/RuboCop/Style-MutableConstant.md

 ## Description

-This cop checks whether some constant value isn't a mutable literal (e.g. array or hash).
+This rule checks whether some constant value isn't a mutable literal (e.g. array or hash).

-### Example
+## Examples

 ```ruby
 # bad